simonqv/INDA/README.md

 * [Quicksort](http://www.nada.kth.se/~snilsson/algoritmer/qsort/)
     - **IMPORTANT:** The pseudo code in the above text may be a bit difficult to interpret if you have not programmed in Go.
-Please se [this supplement](https://gits-15.sys.kth.se/inda-18/extra-reading-material/blob/master/quicksort/README.md) that contains rewritten pseudocode along with some practical tips.
+Please see [this supplement](https://gits-15.sys.kth.se/inda-18/extra-reading-material/blob/master/quicksort/README.md) that contains rewritten pseudocode along with some practical tips.